cypress-io/cypress/packages/driver/src/util/serialization/README.md

 [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) preprocessing is a bit complicated, because the error object itself may be considered serializable depending on the browser's implementation of the structured clone algorithm.

-At the time of this writing, the structured clone algorithm does NOT support cloning of errors in Firefox, but is supported in Chromium and `core-js` implements.
+At the time of this writing, the structured clone algorithm does NOT support cloning of errors in Firefox, but is supported in Chromium and `core-js`.
 However, there are caveats to this support.
 Take the following snippet:

 ```js
   // firefox